Session replay empowers you with the ability to understand where users struggle in real-world scenarios.

 1. Observe Your User in Real-World Scenarios

-In contrast, lab-based usability tests are expensive, and often fail to imitate practical scenarios because they are prone to the hawthorne effect (i.e. user interact with your product differently when being watched).
+In contrast, lab-based usability tests are expensive, and often fail to imitate practical scenarios because they are prone to the hawthorne effect (i.e. users interact with your product differently when being watched).

 There are over 24,000 Android devices on the market, and each one of them has different characteristics: screen-size, resolution, processor, storage, battery life, etc.

 3. Study How Your App Is Used by Various User Segments

 This allows you to further analyze how segments of users respond to your app, and design content that is useful and accessible to them.

-You could analyze how users from different countries interact with your app, or if you launch a new feature, you could see how various segments react differently.
+You can analyze how users from different countries interact with your app, or if you launch a new feature, you can see how various segments react differently.

-4. Improve User Onboarding
+4. Improved User Onboarding

 Marketers spend huge amounts of money getting users to download their app, but achieving that is only half of the story.
 Samuel Hullick points out that only about 40% of free trial users return after the first sign-in.

-With session replay you can watch the first few sessions and see how users get acquainted with the app.
+With session replay, you can watch the first few sessions and see how users get acquainted with the app.

-“40-60% of the free trail users will never see a second sign-in”
+“40-60% of users will never see a second sign-in”

 5. Improving Form Completion Rate